 - Sound playback problems (sounds/voice clips playing in lower quality than the actual sound/voice files) – Steam and nextgen console ports

 Let’s talk about the music first.
 The Gamecube, Steam and nextgen console ports use ADX music files that are the same as in the Dreamcast version.
-On the Dreamcast, some music tracks were downsampled in the versions of SA1 that contained both English and Japanese audio clips – this downsampling was undone for the GameCube version, so unless you own the Japanese version of SA1 this is technically an upgrade (however, the Steam and nextgen console ports fail to take advantage of it and end up sounding worse, which I will discuss later).
+On the Dreamcast, some music tracks were downsampled in the versions of SA1 that contained both English and Japanese audio clips – this downsampling was undone for the GameCube version, so unless you own the Japanese version of SA1 this is technically an upgrade (although the Steam and nextgen console ports fail to take advantage of it and end up sounding worse, which I will discuss later).

 However, there are other problems with the WMA format.
 Character voice clips were also converted into WMA for the 2004 PC port.
 This would’ve been fine because the voice clips don’t need loop points, but the conversion reduced the quality of the resulting voice clips.
-Here’s a voice clip from both versions with audible quality difference despite the WMA one using a higher sampling rate and stereo sound:
+Here’s a voice clip from both versions with audible quality difference despite the WMA one using higher sampling rate and stereo sound:

 A well-known problem with the 2004 PC port is the stutter that happens during the kart race when you hit the jump panels and Sonic says “woohoo!”.
 When this happens, the game pauses for a brief moment.
 This has something to do with the voice clips being in the WMA format because it doesn’t happen in the ports that use ADX audio.
 Thanks to the Mod Loader you can fix the problem in the 2004 PC port by installing a mod that replaces all WMA voice clips with ADX voice clips.